-A dental bridge can be used to replace one missing tooth or several consecutive missing teeth to restore a functional smile.
-At Lost Mountain Dental, Dr. Mulkey and Dr. Kennedy offer custom ceramic dental bridges in Marietta, GA that can be made to fit comfortably and blend with the appearance of your natural smile.
+A dental bridge can replace one missing tooth or many consecutive missing teeth to restore a smile.
+At Lost Mountain Dental, Dr. Mulkey and Dr. Kennedy offer custom ceramic dental bridges in Marietta, GA that fit comfortably and blend in with the appearance of your natural smile.

-Today’s dental bridges are almost always fixed for a secure solution to missing teeth that enables you to enjoy the best quality of life.
+Today’s dental bridges are almost always fixed in place.
+Modern bridges are a secure solution to missing teeth that allows you to enjoy the best quality of life.

 Dental Bridge: What To Expect

 The dental bridge process is multi step and will begin with a consultation to evaluate your dental health and discuss your personal cosmetic concerns.
-The goal of your treatment is to restore function and aesthetics to your smile for long term oral health.
+The goal of your treatment is to restore function and looks for long term oral health.

 Your Lost Mountain dentist will begin your treatment by preparing adjacent teeth to support the new bridge.
-In most cases this involves the placement of a dental crown to strengthen the teeth that the dental bridge will be attached to.
-The next step will be dental impressions to be used in the creation of your custom dental bridge to ensure a comfortable fit.
+In most cases, this involves the placement of a dental crown to strengthen the anchor teeth that the dental bridge attaches to.
+The next step is to take dental impressions, or a mold of your teeth.
+The dentist will use the mold to create your custom dental bridge.

-A temporary bridge is often placed while your new, custom appliance is being fabricated in a dental lab.
-Once ready, you will come in for a final visit and the permanent placement of your dental bridge.
+A dentist may place a temporary bridge while the dental lab makes your new custom appliance.
+Once ready, you will come in for a final visit and the fixed placement of your dental bridge.